NakshatraSirohi/PEACE/README.md

 - **Outputs**:
   - Returns a list of timestamps where kills were detected.
 - **Details**:
-  - Loads kill feed templates from a predefined folder (`KillFeed`).
+  - Loads kill feed templates from a predefined folder (`KillFeed`), which must be in the same directory as the script.
-  - Uses OpenCV’s template matching to compare each screenshot with the templates.
-  - Records timestamps of matches with confidence ≥ 0.75.

 ### 4. `timeGrouping(outputDir, input_time)`